ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 ## Architecture of deployed application (Milja)

 ## User activities (Joakim)
-The following section describes how a user interacts with Chirp, from unauthenticated access to account management.
+The following section describes how a user navigates through the Chirp application from registering a new account to navigating the different timelines, interacting with other users and finally deleting an existing account.

 ### 1. Start up
 Upon opening the website the user is presented with the Public Timeline.
 Here the user can view Cheeps from other authors but is unable to interact with them.